MadhanGits/patching-tag-builder/README.md

 ```

 **Description:**
-Automatic patching for SQL will be scheduled during the week of the 2nd Tuesday of the month (for Dev/Test), on Wednesday, between 12:01 AM to 4:00 AM.
+Automatic patching for SQL will be scheduled during the week of the 2nd Tuesday of the month (for Dev/Test), on Wednesday, between 12:01 AM to 4:00 A, for application MSFT.

 ---